tohojo/flent/doc/options.rst

    instead of combining them into one plot.
 This mode is not supported for all plot types, and only works when :option:`--scale-mode` is disabled.

+.. option:: --skip-missing-series

+   Skip missing series entirely from bar plots, instead of leaving an empty space for it.

 .. option:: --no-print-n

    Do not print the number of data points on combined plots.
 When using plot